diegodleon/og-workflows-java/README.md

-**How to Run**
+# How to Run

 Clone repository locally then edit OpengovWorkflowStandAloneApplication.java and...

 There are two paths to execute this:

--> Spring Tool Suite
+1. Spring Tool Suite
    - Import project into STS.
    - Run as SpringBoot application.

--> Maven and a Terminal
+2. Maven and a Terminal
    - cd to your local path
    - Make sure MAVEN is installed in your system.
    - mvn spring-boot:run to run the application
    - mvn test to run Unit Tests

-**Workflow Simulator**
+# Workflow Simulator

 This application intends to emulate a Job running framework.

 The framework provides the following entities:

-* Job: which represents a Job.
+- Job: which represents a Job.
-* WorkFlow: which represents a logical grouping of Jobs together.
+- WorkFlow: which represents a logical grouping of Jobs together.
-* DependencyResolver: which is in charge of resolving dependencies for correct job execution order.
+- DependencyResolver: which is in charge of resolving dependencies for correct job execution order.

 A Job then will output its name when executed.
 So will a Work Flow.